Click here to read the welcome back letter from Principal Danyelle Ramsey.

 - Bring a sack lunch or you may purchase a lunch from the cafeteria

-All students participate in our summer reading program as well as complete summer math and science packets.
+All students participate in our summer reading program as well as complete summer math and social studies packets.
 Specific information is available on the Central Catholic website.

 Students are expected to have completed all summer academic work prior to the first day of school.